MagicPotatoBean/Pomodoro/README.md

 # Known problems
 ## Currently working on

-- Messages longer than 13 chars overrun the progress bar
-- Times requiring more than 2 chars per section overrun the progress bar( i.e. 105:00)
+- No validation for time lengths(i.e. negative duration)

 ## Not working on

-- No validation for time lengths(i.e. negative duration)